GabeScott/standard-works-vault/General Conference/1977 October - Rated A.md

 The desire to achieve has been placed in us by a loving Creator who honors our free agency but nonetheless beckons to us to do well.
 He it is who will grade our eternal report card.
 The adversary would weaken and dull our senses so we lose sight of the final time of rating or judging.
 We are in a battle with evil powers who are cunning and crafty.
 They can lull us and pacify us through carnal things if we are not careful.
 But if we take the offense in the contest and seek those things which are praiseworthy, we can build an armor that will not be pierced.

-So now, in the midst of this battle, let us sound our trumpets for that which is “Rated A”: A for pure actions, A for achievement, and A for approbation, even that approbation from Him whose voice can say to you: “Well done, thou good and faithful servant ... enter thou into the joy of thy Lord.”
-(Matt.
-25:21.)
+So now, in the midst of this battle, let us sound our trumpets for that which is “Rated A”: *A* for pure actions, *A* for achievement, and *A* for approbation, even that approbation from Him whose voice can say to you: “Well done, thou good and faithful servant … enter thou into the joy of thy Lord.” ([[Matthew 25.21|Matt.
+25:21]].)

 For this I humbly pray in the worthy name of Jesus Christ, our Savior and Redeemer.
 Amen.